• Skip to main content

 Are ketogenic diets safe for dogs?

-The majority of the research states that ketogenic diets are fairly safe for dogs.
+The majority of the research states that keto diets are fairly safe for dogs.
 One of the main reasons is that in the wild, canines will in the majority of cases naturally consume a very low amount of carbohydrates, usually between 3%-5%.
 If your dog were in the wild and had to hunt for their food the typical ratios of carbs, proteins, and fats would be fairly close to a ketogenic diet.

 However, there can be some side effects to feeding your dog a ketogenic diet: